 “More intruders!” the chief cried.
 Panic spread amongst the Gek.

 We ran up the short flight of stairs to the hanger bay observation window and looked down.
 I couldn’t believe what I was seeing.
 Fighter No.7 and the hauler.
 Kailo was helping Aria down from the hauler.
 She was covered with a cloak and looked ill.

 The chief and I raced down to help them.

 “Take me to the navigation console,” she pleaded, her voice rasp and brittle, like a child spent from crying.

 Together, we brought Aria up to the bridge and placed her on a chair beside the console.
 Her face was white as a ghost.
 The chief gave her a warm tea to drink, helping her hold the cup to her lips; lips which had lost their luster.

 The chief briefed them by recounting how we dealt with the Vy’keens.
 Aria looked at me and smiled.
 “You did well,” she said and took my hand.
 Her hand was as cold as ice.
 I held it with both my hands, trying to give her my warmth.
 She held on gently.
 I looked at her as she closed her eyes and for a moment seemed to be sleeping.

-“Time to go…” she woke and turned to the chief, “… now!
+She opened her eyes.
+“Time to go…” she said and turned to the chief, “… now!
 I’m losing control.”
 And for the first time I saw it, clear as day.
 The cloak she wore had fallen wayside, revealing a dark impression on her chest.
 A burning red sphere, which was pulsating faintly.

 “They called you an abomination, they said you’re not a Traveller.”

 Aria turned to me.
 Her hazy eyes looked like dying orbs fading into the night.

 “The Vy’keen don’t want to understand, they’re filled with rage.
 They think I’m part of it.
 They hate the Atlas, calling it a false god.